Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 Instant deliveryNo spam, unsubscribe anytime

-Why HP Boost is mandatory, not optional
+Why HP Boost is the early passive priority

 Common mistakes that lower Tiger Lily’s value

-• Playing too far back after Level 6: If you never enter the range where Butter Tiger and on-hit sustain matter, the build underperforms.
+• Playing too far back after Level 6: if you never enter the range where Butter Tiger and on-hit sustain matter, the build underperforms.

 • Dashing first without a reason: Tiger Dash is a positioning tool, not a button to spend on cooldown.

-• Taking even fights pre-6: Early Tiger Lily should trade carefully and preserve momentum for the power spike.
+• Taking even fights pre-6: early Tiger Lily should trade carefully and preserve momentum for the power spike.

 When Tiger Lily is easiest to use

-Tiger Lily is relatively beginner-friendly by the standards of aggressive damage characters because her kit provides multiple safety layers.
-She has ranged access, mobility, sustain during her ultimate, and shield generation through Butter Tiger.
-That said, she is beginner-friendly only if you accept the timing rule built into the character: respect the pre-Level-6 phase, then accelerate once the ultimate is live.
+Tiger Lily is relatively beginner-friendly for an aggressive damage character because her kit provides multiple safety layers: ranged access, mobility, sustain during her ultimate, and shield generation through Butter Tiger.
+She is beginner-friendly only if you accept the timing rule built into the character: respect the pre-Level-6 phase, then accelerate once the ultimate is live.
+That makes her a strong pick if you want a damage dealer that does not rely on pure backline fragility or pure melee risk.

 Advertisement